MicroEJ/docs/Training/tutorialValidateGUIs.rst

 Here is a list of documents or tools that help to improve the quality of application code:

-- The :ref:`Improve the Quality of Java Code<improve_code_quality>` tutorial explains how to improve the Quality of Java Code.
+- The :ref:`Improve the Quality of Java Code<improve_code_quality>` training explains how to improve the Quality of Java Code.
-- The :ref:`Get Started With GUI<tutorial_get_started_with_gui>` tutorial provides guidelines to start developing an efficient GUI.
+- The :ref:`Get Started With GUI<tutorial_get_started_with_gui>` training provides guidelines to start developing an efficient GUI.
 - The `SonarQube™ <https://github.com/MicroEJ/ExampleTool-Sonar>`_ source code quality analyzer allows to analyze an Application or Library code quality.

 Using Recent Versions of UI Libraries